KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/epilogue_-_resolving_merge_conflicts.md

 ### Epilogue - Resolving Merge Conflicts {#epilogue-resolving-merge-conflicts}

-Most of the time when you are working on your own branch, and your peers are each working on their own branches, merge conflicts may not happen as often, but eventually you will run into one.
-We are going to demonstrate how to resolve a merge conflict in class for the sake of time, but this is also a skill that you can expect to be trained on according to your team’s procedures.
+Merge conflicts may not happen as often, but eventually you will run into one.
+View the video below to see a merge conflict and resolving it in action.
+For the sake of time, we will not practice this here but this is also a skill that you can expect to be trained on according to your team’s procedures.